"One of the prerogatives of American citizenship is the right

 - Supreme Court Justice Felix Frankfurter in a free speech case

-Exxon Hates is clearly satire, but with a serious message.
-If one judges Exxon and other fossil fuel companies not by the words on their press releases, but by their actions and predictable and already evident consequences, we believe Exxon really may hate your Children, America, and the world - even if they believe otherwise.
+Exxon Hates America is clearly satire, but with a serious message.
+If one judges Exxon and other fossil fuel companies not by the words on their press releases, but by their actions and predictable and already evident consequences, we believe Exxon really may hate America - even if they believe otherwise.

 When Oil Change International, The Other 98%, and Environmental Action launched Exxon Hates Your Children in late 2012, ExxonMobil never directly communicated with our organizations.
 Instead, they chose to attempt to censor our free speech by seeking to persuade station managers, who often receive advertising revenue from the oil industry, to not run the ads.